Mental Health Facilities Honolulu County, HI

 Windward Treatment Services Section

-Windward Treatment Services Section is a mental health treatment center in Honolulu County, HI, located at 45-691 Keaahala Road, Building F, 96744 zip code area.
+Windward Treatment Services Section is a mental health clinic in Honolulu County, HI, located at 45-691 Keaahala Road, Building F, 96744 zip code.
 Windward Treatment Services Section provides outpatient treatment.
-Windward Treatment Services Section offers individual psychotherapy, activity therapy and behavior modification to seniors 65 or older, adults and young adults.
-Windward Treatment Services Section also supports seniors or older adults, clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Windward Treatment Services Section consist of illness management and recovery, integrated primary care services and mentoring/peer support/consumer-run services.
+Windward Treatment Services Section offers behavior modification, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Windward Treatment Services Section also supports clients referred from the court/judicial system, seniors or older adults and people with serious mental illness.
+More services at Windward Treatment Services Section include legal advocacy, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn More